Christopher Chapman: Personal life

 Chapman was born in Toronto, shortly after midnight on January 24, 1927, and just minutes after his twin brother Francis.
 Christopher and his twin had four elder siblings, Philippa, Howard, Robert, and Sally.
 Another brother, Julian, died in infancy.
 They were children of distinguished architect Alfred Hirschfelder Chapman (of Chapman and Oxley) and concert pianist Doris Chapman.

 In the 1950s, Christopher spent a year in England designing cars for the Ford Motor Company before returning to Canada and becoming a filmmaker.

 Chapman was married to Barbara-Glen Chapman (née Kennedy), his wife of 44 years.
 He died at the age of 88 on October 24, 2015, at his residence in ReachView Village, a long-term care facility in Uxbridge, Ontario.
-He was survived by his wife and son Julian Chapman (former Deputy Commander of 4th Canadian Division, Canadian Army Brigadier General).
+The Chapmans had one son, Julian, who is a former Deputy Commander of 4th Canadian Division, Canadian Army Brigadier General.